trixi-framework/TrixiParticles.jl/docs/src/systems/implicit_incompressible_sph.md

 # [Implicit Incompressible SPH](@id iisph)

-Implicit Incompressible SPH as introduced by [M. Ihmsen](@cite IHMSEN et al).
-This schemes relies on computing the pressure values, by iteratively solving a linear system with a relaxed jacobi system, to resolve the particles density deviation from the rest density.
-This method uses a linear system $Ax=b$ where the pressure values that are used for the pressure acceleration are the unknown variable $x$.
+Implicit Incompressible SPH as introduced by [M. Ihmsen](@cite IHMSEN et al) is a scheme that computes pressure values, by iteratively solving a linear system using a relaxed jacobi system, to resolve the particles density deviation from the reference density.
+This method solves a linear system $Ax=b$ where the pressure values that are used for the pressure acceleration are the unknown variable $x$.
 It does not use a state equation to generate pressure values like the [weakly compressible SPH scheme](weakly_compressible_sph.md).

-In order to get the formulation for the linear system we start by discretizing the Continuity equation
+To derive the formulation for the linear system we start by discretizing the Continuity equation

 ```math
 \frac{D\rho}{Dt} = - \rho \nabla \cdot v